Coffee Shop Profit Margins: What to Expect and How to Improve Them

 Coffee roasted this week vs. last month — your customers notice.
 The most profitable way to serve great coffee, with zero disruption.

-Strategies to Improve Margins
+Strategies to improve margins

 Latte margin72–76%80–85%